cjdbarlow/Part-One/definitions.md

 Maximal effect produced by a drug.
 Analogous to intrinsic activity.

 * **Electrocardiogram**
-Grapical recording of the vector sum of cardiac electrical activity, as measured by electrodes on the skin.
+Graphical recording of the vector sum of cardiac electrical activity, as measured by electrodes on the skin.

 * **Emulsion**
 A fine dispersion of minute droplets of one liquid in another in which it is not soluble or miscible.